DIVISLAB vs LUPIN

 Cons

-- ✗ROE persistence is weak: only 1 of the available historical years recorded ROE above 15%, making the current 26.91% figure difficult to confirm as durable rather than cyclical or base-effect driven (consistency score: 31/100).
+- ✗ROE persistence is limited: only 1 of the available historical years records ROE above 15%, and the consistency score is 31/100 — the current 26.91% ROE may not reflect a durable multi-year trend.

 Want the full analysis for either stock?